clustertech/cpfs-os/docs/user-guide/install.md

 `config` admin client command can be used to remove a DS group, but only if the group has never become ready.

+## Logrotate setup ##

+Under certain environment, CPFS can generate log of moderate size, and over time this can become too bulky to handle.
+In such cases, you may use `logrotate` to periodically rotate to a new log file and remove very old ones.
+For example, the log of the metadata servers can be managed using the following logrotate configuration:

+    /var/log/cpfs-meta.log {
+        rotate 5
+        weekly
+        postrotate
+            /bin/kill -HUP `cat /var/run/cpfs-meta.pid`
+        endscript
+    }

+For the client, the command `/usr/bin/pgrep -f '/usr/local/sbin/cpfs_client.*<mount-point>'` may be used in the configuration instead.

 # Administration #

 ## Using multiple DSG for files ##